Exploiting repeated matrix block structures for more efficient CFD on modern supercomputers: Application to CFD simulations

+Numerical simulations of turbulent flows, if the boundary conditions are not time-dependent, can generally be split into two different phases: a transition time, which ranges from the initial conditions set by the user to the statistically steady-state situation, and an averaging time, in which statistics and data are collected by performing a time average of those relevant magnitudes.
+This is done by considering the statistically steady state period of the simulation ergodic, i.e., doing an ensemble average of different simulations is equivalent to a time average of a single simulation \citep{makarashvili_performance_2017}.

+The ergodicity principle was applied as it would be more expensive to develop a single long simulation and perform a time average of those results than performing different independent simulations and then performing an ensemble average.
+Hence, these different and independent simulations can be expressed in the same way as in Eq. \eqref{eq:ns-nrhs}, in which the different cases in $\mathbf{U}_c,\mathbf{P}_c$ are identical both geometrically and in terms of boundary conditions, with only a small perturbation given to the initial field to trigger the statistical difference between all flow states.

+Hence, let this overall time averaging period, $T_A$, be divided into $m$ flow states, i.e., $m$ statistically independent simulations.
+Then, each of the $m$ flow states should last the transition time, $T_T$, and $T_A/m$, so the whole averaging period is preserved.
+Hence, each flow state will be run until $T_T + T_A/m$, ensuring that $T_A/m$ is greater than a single time unit \citep{krasnopolsky_approach_2018}.
+According to the results from \citet{makarashvili_performance_2017}, for the ergodic ensemble averaging to yield the expected results, the different ensembles should be statistically independent, i.e., uncorrelated.

-In general, let a flow simulation in which an arbitrary parameter $\xi$ varies in such a way that there are $m$ options, $\bm{\xi} = \{\xi_1,\xi_2,\dots,\xi_m\}$, with an identical mesh and geometry.
-This situation will lead to all the arising simulations having identical divergence, gradient and Laplacian operators in a symmetry-preserving framework.
-By doing so, the construction of the convective and diffusive operators will be equivalent for all of the $m$ cases.
+{ This situation will lead to all the arising simulations having identical divergence, gradient and Laplacian operators.
+By doing so, the construction of the convective and diffusive operators will be equivalent for all of the $m$ cases.}

 In the framework with $m$ simulations, the semi-discrete equations can be rewritten as

 Under this framework, $\tilde{M}=I_m\otimes M$, $\tilde{\Omega}=I_m\otimes\Omega$, $\tilde{D} = I_m\otimes D$, $\tilde{G}_c = I_m\otimes G_c$, $\tilde{\Gamma} = I_m\otimes(\Gamma_{c\rightarrow s})$; $\mathbf{U}_c= (\mathbf{u}_{c,1}~\mathbf{u}_{c,2}~\dots\mathbf{u}_{c,m})^T$, $\mathbf{P}_c = (\mathbf{p}_{c,1}~\mathbf{p}_{c,2}~\dots\mathbf{p}_{c,m})^T$.